Mostafalol1233/salmawy/DEPLOYMENT.md

 - Go to Site Settings → Build & deploy → Environment
 - Add your variables (must be prefixed with `VITE_` for frontend access)

-### Replit
-- Use the Secrets tab in your Replit project
-- Variables are automatically available

 ## Troubleshooting